Cyclone Midhili

-Severe Cyclonic Storm Midhili (Note: The name was contributed by the Maldives, which means a huge tree in Dhivehi.
-It is said from Ram Krishna Jaiswal — the honorary consul of the Republic of Maldives in Kolkata.) (/'mɪd.ɪliː/) was a tropical cyclone which impacted Bangladesh and Northeast India in mid-November 2023.
+Severe Cyclonic Storm Midhili (Note: The name Midhili (Dhivehi: މިދިލި; [mid̪ili]) was contributed by the Maldives and refers to the tropical almond (Terminalia catappa) in Dhivehi.) was a tropical cyclone which impacted Bangladesh and Northeast India in mid-November 2023.
 The fifth named storm of the annual North Indian Ocean cyclone season, Midhili formed as a low-pressure area in the southeastern Bay of Bengal on 14 November.
 The system tracked west-northwest but turned northward on the next day.
 The system tracked north-northeast on 16 November and continued to gain strength.
 Early on 17 November, the system attained cyclonic storm statue and received the name Midhili.
 Midhili further strengthened to a severe cyclonic storm, just before making landfall in Patuakhali District of Bangladesh.
 The cyclone weakened immediately after landfall, and dissipated on the next day over Tripura, India.

 Warnings were issued to several ports of Bangladesh.
 Port operations were suspended, and vessels were shifted to safe locations.
 Flights and ship vessels' journeys were cancelled in advance of the cyclone, which led to hundreds of people being stranded.
 Midhili brought strong winds and heavy rains to Bangladesh and triggered flooding.
 Farmlands were inundated, resulting in massive crop damage.
 Over 160,000 farmers were affected by the cyclone.
 Electric wires were broken by fallen trees, which blocked the road, and interrupted train services and electricity supply.
 Many places in Bangladesh experienced power outages.
 Over 1,400 houses were damaged or destroyed.
 Midhili killed ten people and 25 others were missing in Bangladesh, while damage in brickfield industry reached $109 million (2023 USD).
 Its remnants moved into Tripura, brought rainfalls and caused crop damage, but no fatalities were reported in the state.